Spencer Steer Player Props: Reds vs. Cubs

-After going 2-for-3 with a double in his last game, Spencer Steer and the Cincinnati Reds take on the Chicago Cubs (who will hand the ball to Hayden Wesneski) at 6:40 PM ET on Tuesday.
+On Wednesday, Spencer Steer (on the back of going 0-for-4) and the Cincinnati Reds face the Chicago Cubs, whose starting pitcher will be Marcus Stroman.
+First pitch is at 12:35 PM ET.

-He strung together two hits (going 2-for-3 with a double) in his most recent game against the Cubs.
+In his most recent game he had a hitless showing (0-for-4) against the Cubs.

 Spencer Steer Game Info & Props vs. the Cubs